Sarracenia x 'Adrian Slack' Bare Root

 Sarracenia x 'Adrian Slack' is a stunning natural hybrid is a rainbow of colors, the pitchers turn from green to red in its upper tube with a blood red lip and an arresting white-topped lid streaked with red veins.
 It was originally discovered growing wild on Bob Hanrahans preserve and was named after British horticulturist Adrian Slack.
-This beautiful Sarracenia has not been widely available until now and we have a limited stock.
+We have a limited stock.

 Sun: Full sun outdoors